Sree-Vishnu-Varthini/POR_SKY130/README.md

 2. Comparator: The reference current is compared to a tracking current from VDD to determine the reset conditions.
 3. Inverter for Reset Signal: Inverters generate a reset signal, ensuring correct reset operation during power fluctuations.

+### Implementation
+The proposed POR circuit uses a 10-transistor configuration, integrating components such as current mirrors and inverters to achieve effective low-power operation.

+- Current Mirrors: Formed by PMOS and NMOS pairs to replicate reference currents.
+- Power Supply Voltage Tracking: Monitored through an NMOS transistor directly connected to VDD.
+- Reset Signal (RSTN): An inverter outputs the RSTN signal, activated during power-up and brown-out events, ensuring a reliable POR function.

+This design was simulated using the open-source SKY130 PDK, eSim, and Ngspice for validation and analysis.

 ## Block Diagram of the POR Circuit

 ![Block Diagram of the POR Circuit](https://github.com/user-attachments/assets/86eea463-e1f6-4365-99d7-504f0db5ec07)